Home » Diabetes » Diabetes Recipes » Desserts » The Easiest One-Bowl Diabetic Peanut Butter Cookies (That Actually Taste Amazing)

 Instructions

-• Scoop small portions of dough (about 1 tablespoon each) and roll them into 24 uniform balls.
-Place them on the prepared baking sheet, leaving space between them.
+5. Scoop small portions of dough (about 1 tablespoon each) and roll them into 24 uniform balls.
+Place them on the prepared baking sheet, leaving about 2 inches (5 cm) of space between them.

-• Bake for 9-11 minutes.
-The cookies will be very soft and appear slightly underdone in the center, but the edges will be set and golden.
+7. Bake for 9-11 minutes.
+The cookies will be very soft with golden edges and a slightly underdone, soft center.

-• Allow the cookies to cool on the baking sheet for at least 10 minutes to firm up completely before transferring them to a wire rack.
+8. Allow the cookies to cool on the baking sheet for at least 10 minutes to firm up completely before transferring them to a wire rack,Store completely cooled cookies in an airtight container.

 Notes